wbamberg/idl-reference/docs/nsIAccessibleTable.md

 the specified row and column in the table.
 The result differs from 1 if
 the specified cell spans multiple columns.

-@param  row     [in] row index of the cell to return the column extent for
-@param  column  [in] column index of the cell to return the column extent
-                 for

 #### Parameters ####